telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 Now all the packages that are licensed to the above users are available in the Visual Studio NuGet Package manager.

+> If you work with Visual Studio Code on Linux or Mac OS, use the Nuget CLI to set up the Telerik NuGet feed.

 ## Setup with NuGet CLI

 1. Download the latest [NuGet executable](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).